saarthak99/Human-in-the-loop-RL/README.md

 ### Files

-<code> TD3.py </code>: Base code of the TD3 RL agent
+- <code> TD3.py </code>: Base code of the TD3 RL agent <br>
-<code> HumanTD3.py </code>: This gives us the modified TD3 base algorithm with the human involvement.
-This takes the input and updates the value function, loss functions based on the changes presented in the paper.
+- <code> HumanTD3.py </code>: This gives us the modified TD3 base algorithm with the human involvement.
+This takes the input and updates the value function, loss functions based on the changes presented in the paper. <br>
-<code> main.py </code>: This python file is used for the implementation of the code presented in the previous two files where we give values to the hyper-parameters for the algorithms and also choose which policy to implement.
+- <code> main.py </code>: This python file is used for the implementation of the code presented in the previous two files where we give values to the hyper-parameters for the algorithms and also choose which policy to implement. <br>
-<code> utils.py </code>: Defines the variables used
+- <code> utils.py </code>: Defines the variables used

 Experiments on single environments can be run by calling:
 ```
+conda activate mujoco_py
+cd ~/HumanTD3
 python main.py --policy HumanTD3 --env Hopper-v2
 ```
 Here, the policy caan be chosen between TD3, HumanTD3.

 For running the simulations and get the results for both the algorithms together, the following shell file can be run after initializing it with <code> chmod </code>
 ```
+conda activate mujoco_py
+cd ~/HumanTD3
 ./run_experiments.sh
 ```